 Some of you may remember the seed of Joe being incubated in a blog I posted last year.
 I feel the subject is important and worthy of your consideration.
-I suspect the blog will run six installments, I hope you learn a little, think a lot and possible even make some choices toward a better future.
-This post offers an introduction, whilst the second installment will cover the framework of elite enslavement.
+I suspect the blog will run six instalments, I hope you learn a little, think a lot and possibly even make some choices toward a better future.
+This post offers an introduction, whilst the second instalment will cover the framework of elite enslavement.
 I will then illustrate many aspects of modern slavery, mind control and subjugation.
 Wrapping it all up will be "ponder this", a series of observations, conclusions and solutions.

 "The Hidden World of Slavery" freedom is your choice...